 In accordance with section 5 of the federal E-Invoicing Ordinance (and in addition to what is required by section 14 of the Value Added Tax Act; Umsatzsteuergesetz, UStG), an electronic invoice must include at least the following information:

-- Buyer reference (Leitweg-ID) number – you will be notified of this number when the contract is awarded
+- Buyer reference (Leitweg-ID) number – Your invoice recipient will inform you of the buyer reference when the contract is awarded.

 - Terms of payment or the date by which payment is due

 - Bank account details of the payment recipient